 SEC.
-4. And be it further enacted, That all moneys derived from the sale of the lands aforesaid by the States to which the lands are apportioned, and from the sale of land scrip hereimbefore mentioned provided for, shall be invested in stocks of the United States, or of the States, or some other safe stocks, yielding not-less than. - per centum per annum upon the par value of said stocks, and that the moneys so invested shall constitute a perpetual fund, the capital of which shall remain forever undiminished (except so far as may be provided in section 50 this act), and the interest of which shall be inviolably appropriated by each State which may take and claim the benefit of the act to the endowment, support and maintenance of at least one college, where the leading object shall be, without excluding other scientific and classical studies, and including military tactics, to teach such branches of learning as are related to agriculture and the mechanic arts, in such manner as the Legislatures of the States may respectively prescribe, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.
+4. And be if further enacted.
+That all moneys derived from the sale of the lands adversaid by the States to which the lands are apportioned, and from the sale of land scrip hereinbefore mentioned provided for, shall be invested in stocks of the United States, or of the States, some other and stocks, yielding not less than ... per centum per anum upon the part value of said stocks, and that the moneys so invested shall constitute a perpetian fund, the capital of which shall remain forever undiminished (except so far as may be provided in section 5 of this act), and the interest of which shall be invitoibly appropriated by each State support and maintenance of at least one college, where the leading object shall be, without excluding other scientific and classic studies, and including military tactics, to teach such branches of learning as are related to agriculture and the mechanic acts in such manner as the Legislatures of the States may respectively preservice, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.

 SEC.
-5. And be it further enacted, That the grant of land and land scrip hereby authorized shall be made on the following conditions, to which, as well as to the provisions hereinbefore contained, the previous assent of the several States shall be signified by legislative acts:
+5. And be it further enacted.
+That the grant of land and land scrip hereby authorized shall be made on the following conditions, to which, as well as to the provisions hereinbefore contained, the previous assent of the several States shall be signified by legislative acts:

-First-If any portion of the funds invested as provided by the foregoing section, or any portion of the interest thereon, shall by any action or contingency be diminished or lost, it shall be replaced by the State to which it belongs, so that the capital of the fund shall remain forever undiminished, and the annual interest shall be regularly applied, without diminution, to the purposes mentioned in the fourth section of this act, except that a sum not exceeding ten per centum upon the amount received by any State under the provisions of this act may be expended for the purchase of lands for sites or experimental farms whenever authorized by the respective Legislatures of said States.
+First-If any portion of the funds invested as provided by the forgoing section, or any portion of the interest thereon, shall by any action or contingency be diminished or lost, if shall be replaced by the State to which it belongs, so that the capital of the fund shall remain forever undiminished, and the annual interest shall be regularly applied, withuid diminution, to the purposes mentioned in the fourth section of this act, except that a sum not exceeding ten per centum upon the amount received by any State under the provisions of this act may be expended for the purchase of lands for sites or experimental farms whenever authorized by the respective Legislatures of said States.